avatar-kaleb/gatsby-starter-ggt-material-ui-blog/README.md

             seoKeywords: ['seo word1', 'seo word2'], // keywords for your site passed to the SEO component
             sitemapUrl: '/sitemap.xml', // url of your sitemap - recommend leaving it default
             siteUrl: 'http://localhost:8000', // the url of your site
-            tagline: 'High quality - simple set up!', // the tag line for the title of your blog
+            tagline: 'High quality - simple set up!', // the tag line for the title of your blog,
-            title: `Great Gatsby JS Themes` // the title on the blog },
+            theme: {
               // these colors are passed to the material-ui plugin to create material themes.
 Use this pallete to decide: https://material-ui.com/style/color/.
               // The recommendation is to pick a 400 level color as primary, and an a700 color as secondary.
-          primaryColor: '#3f51b5',
+              primary: '#3f51b5',
-          secondaryColor: '#00796b'
+              secondary: '#00796b'
+            }
+            title: `Great Gatsby JS Themes` // the title on the blog },
         }
       }
     ]